AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/start_lua_from_template/customizing_the_appkit.md

 -	This is a quick and dirty way to make small overrides or test things out.

--	Your changes will not affect any other projects that you create with Stingray.
+-	Your changes will not affect any other projects that you create with {{ProductName}}.
 Other projects will use the default Appkit from the core resources as usual, or can have their own set of customizations.

--	When you upgrade to a new version of Stingray, your project will benefit from any additions, improvements or bug fixes that are made in the new version in any parts of the Appkit that you have not overridden.
+-	When you upgrade to a new version of {{ProductName}}, your project will benefit from any additions, improvements or bug fixes that are made in the new version in any parts of the Appkit that you have not overridden.

  	On the other hand, changes in the new version's Appkit scripts may break your overrides.
-For example, a function that you override may be renamed in the new version of Stingray, meaning that your override never gets called; or the function may have its parameters or return values changed in the new version, meaning that your override will not behave as expected.
+For example, a function that you override may be renamed in the new version of {{ProductName}}, meaning that your override never gets called; or the function may have its parameters or return values changed in the new version, meaning that your override will not behave as expected.

 -	The more extensively you override the base Appkit code inside your project, the more disjointed your codebase becomes, and the more difficult it is to follow the path of code execution when tracking down problems.